rl1987/trickster.dev/tricksterblog/content/post/vim-is-touch-typing-on-steroids.md

 This will make Vim create a history file in each directory being edited.
 To consolidate all the edit histories in a single directory somewhere, set `undodir` in your .vimrc.
-By default, Vim wil remember 1000 levels of changes.
+By default, Vim will remember 1000 levels of changes.
 You can set `undolevel` to customise this amount.

 Vim also keeps track of you command history.
 If you want to rerun a colon command you